 How to Lead an Effective Meeting

-If you have ever stuggled or been unsure of yourself when leading a meeting or if you just want to learn meeting best practices, this is the workshop for you!
-New student organization presidents are especially encouraged to attend this workshop, but second-year students who missed it last year should be sure to attend so you don't miss out before you graduate!
+If you have ever struggled or been unsure of yourself when leading a meeting or if you just want to learn meeting best practices, this is the workshop for you.
+New student organization leaders are especially encouraged to attend this workshop, but second-year students who missed it last year should be sure to attend so you don't miss out before you graduate!

 This interactive session will focus on the four elements of effective meeting leadership: